 That’s it for this week.
 It seems we have some attractive figures to look forward to near the end of 2012 and the beginning of 2013.

-Now writing the next review.
+Now writing a new review.